 the one that keeps telling us.

 I am being told, by my life, what I am about.
 The truth is quite wonderful, regardless of how I initially hear it.
 So I keep retelling what happens till it comes out right – and it never does.
 I grumble, I complain, I plead and beg, and nothing changes.
-I ask for wisdom, not realising she is shouting!
+I ask for wisdom, not realising she is already shouting!
 The raw ingredients are always inviting me into discoveries that liberate me from the shadows.
 Josh Korda wrote that “in order to authentically and securely connect with other human beings, first we must dare to connect with what has been consigned to the shadows.”
 Religion scapegoats this shadow energy as our sinful self, or worse, demonic.
 We end up resisting our ally.

 My spiritual director told me a while back that I am always praying.
 When I curse, grumble, am fearful, whatever thought, emotion, word or action I employ, it is actually a prayer to God, an expression of my life.
 I had a very difficult dream just before I woke up late last week.
 Two days later, a friend sent me a poem and I actually woke up!
 It was by Rumi, and offered this: